Can You Freeze Honey? Best Storing Practices

 So why does honey have such a long shelf life?

 • High acidity: It might seem counterintuitive since it’s so sweet, but honey has a relatively low pH, between 3 and 4.5, which means high acidity.
-That acidity makes for a far from ideal environment for bacteria and other contaminants.
+That acidity creates a less-than-ideal environment for bacteria and other contaminants.

-• A special bee enzyme: Bees have an enzyme in their stomachs called glucose oxidase that breaks nectar down into gluconic acid and hydrogen peroxide.
-Both of these byproducts are found in honey, and hydrogen peroxide helps fight contaminants.
+• A special bee enzyme: Bees have an enzyme in their stomachs called glucose oxidase that breaks nectar down into gluconic acid and hydrogen peroxide, and both of these byproducts are found in honey.
+Hydrogen peroxide, in particular, helps fight contaminants, keeping your honey nice and fresh!

-Today, many commercial honey makers harvest honey before the bees can properly dry it.
-When this happens, the honey must be dehydrated with high heat to reduce its moisture content, degrading some of the honey’s natural beneficial properties.
+Today, many commercial honeymakers harvest honey before the bees can properly dry it.
+When this happens, the honey must be dehydrated with high heat to reduce its moisture content, which, degrades some of the honey’s beneficial nutrients.

 Yes, you can store honey in the freezer.
 But raw honey doesn’t quite “freeze” like water because of its low water content.
 As honey gets colder, it gets thicker and more viscous, meaning it flows less easily.

-If you put it in your freezer, it will solidify and keep — but it won’t become rock-solid like an ice cube.
+Putting it in your freezer will solidify and keep — but it won’t become rock-solid like an ice cube.
 It will technically still be able to flow, just very slowly.

 Does Freezing Affect Honey’s Quality?

 The good news is, putting raw honey in the freezer doesn’t affect its quality.
-The nutrition and beneficial compounds will be preserved, as well as the color and texture of the honey.
+The beneficial nutrients as well as the color and texture, will be preserved.
 Freezing can even help preserve the honey’s quality, especially if the alternative is a storage area with significant temperature swings.

 Does Honey Storage Cause Crystallization?

-Storage temperature swings can change honey's taste, color, and texture.
+Storage temperature fluctuations can change a honey's taste, color, and texture.
 When honey gets cold — think fridge temperatures — it can crystallize.
 Crystallization is a process where sugars in the honey separate from the water and form crystals.

 What Are the Benefits of Freezing Honey?